goldfinch-eng/mono/packages/docs/docs/reference/contracts/rewards/StakingRewards.md

 ```

 Unstake an amount of &#x60;stakingToken()&#x60; associated with a given position and transfer to msg.sender.
-  Unvested rewards will be forfeited, but remaining staked amount will continue to accrue rewards.
+  Any remaining staked amount will continue to accrue rewards.

 _This function checkpoints rewards_